 - 2 cups shredded carrots

 - 6 ounces fresh baby spinach

-- 2.5 tablespoons chipotle peppers in adobo sauce peppers diced (more equals more heat)
+- 2.5 tablespoon chipotle peppers in adobo sauce - peppers diced (more equals more heat)

 - 12 flour, whole wheat, or corn tortillas